novacrazy/scriptor/README.md

 # Scriptor Features

 ##### Synchronous or Asynchronous
 Scriptor comes in two variations.
 There is the normal, synchronous build, which lazily evaluates scripts, but returns values synchronously.

-Then there is the asynchronous build, which also lazily evaluates scripts, but can load scripts and wait on return values asynchronously using Promises.
+Then there is the asynchronous build, which not only lazily evaluates scripts, but can load scripts and wait on return values asynchronously using Promises and even run module factories using coroutines.

-For the advantages or disadvantages of either, see [Here]()
+For the advantages or disadvantages of either, see [Here](https://github.com/novacrazy/scriptor/blob/master/docs/api.md#foreword-about-the-sync-and-async-builds)

 ##### AMD
-Inside a script, Scriptor injects a few extra functions into the global `module` variable that facilitates Asynchronous Module Defintions (AMD).
+Inside a script, Scriptor injects a few extra functions into the global `module` variable that facilitates Asynchronous Module Definitions (AMD).
 It is a fully fledged AMD implementation complete with plugin support, lazy evaluation of defined modules, and (in the asynchronous build), fully asynchronous dependency resolution.
 All of which integrates gracefully with standard Node.js modules and Scriptor itself.

-For a full tutorial on how to best use Scriptor with AMD, see [Here]()
+For a full tutorial on how to best use Scriptor with AMD, see [Here](/docs/amd.md)

 ##### Automatic Reloading
 Scriptor utilizes file watchers to automatically reload and rename scripts as needed.
 No need to manually recompile scripts using complex file watcher code.
 It's all built-in.